To integrate Horizon pod federations with Workspace ONE Access, make sure that you meet the requirements listed here.

 - Verify that you have a DNS entry and an IP address that can be resolved during reverse lookup for each Horizon Connection Server instance in your environment.
 Workspace ONE Access requires reverse lookup for Horizon Connection Server, Security Server, and load balancer instances.
 If reverse lookup is not properly configured, the Workspace ONE Access integration with Horizon fails.

-- The Workspace ONE Access connector must be able to reach all the Horizon Connection Server instances in the pod federation.
+- The Workspace ONE Access Virtual App service must be able to reach all the Horizon Connection Server instances in the pod federation.

 - SAML authentication must be configured in Horizon, with the Workspace ONE Access service specified as the identity provider.
 You must use the service's fully-qualified domain name as part of the URL.
 Configuring SAML authentication on all the Horizon Connection Server instances in the pod federation is recommended.
-See Configure SAML Authentication in Horizon for more information.
+See Configure SAML Authentication in Horizon for Workspace ONE Access Integration for more information.

 Extending the SAML metadata expiration period on the Horizon Connection Server instances to 1 year is recommended.
 See Change the Expiration Period for Service Provider Metadata on View Connection Server for information.